automl/SMAC3/doc/manual.rst

     * **scenario.txt**
         The scenario file contains all the necessary information about the configuration scenario at hand.
-        For this example the following options were used:
+        For this example the following options are used:

         * *algo:*